MrHraza/Cook-it/README.md

 <br>

-1. enhanced forum, for a better community experience.
+1. A forum, for a better community experience.
 Users could create threads and sub-topics.
-2. regular dessert recipe updates, more recipes.
+2. Regular dessert recipe updates, more recipes.
 3. Industry recommendations, recommended tools to use. i.e cooking utensils.
-4. video tutorials, show users visually how to make things/tips and tricks.
+4. Video tutorials, show users visually how to make things/tips and tricks.
-5. Newsletters, for extra updates.
+5. Newsletters.
+6. FULL CRUD and data model for recipes.
+7. workflow for comment approvals so harmful content isn't automatically visible
+8. workflow for recipe submission

 <br>